Gobind147/Gobind147/README.md

 - 🌱 I’m currently learning React Js and Node Js.
 - 👯 I’m looking to collaborate on Full stack web development projects.
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about Frontend or any tech related stuff.
+- 💬 Ask me about Frontend or Backend related stuff.
 - 📫 How to reach me: https://www.linkedin.com/in/gobind-kumar-0332b21a2/
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: ...